Mykol71/ostools-1.17/README.md

   - last backup status
 ```

-~ updateos 1.9.2
+= updateos 1.9.2
 ----------------
 ```
 + enable/disable script for prod use? (if not prod-ready prompt for exec.) (replace nopub)
-+ add indicator to help dialog if script is not prod ready.
-~ docu example; wknoll group with his customs. o group desc. (displays readme DESC for group.) $updateos help group ~ group script calling another group? (nested groups) ~ update to padss-4 hardening o
++ add indicator to help dialog if script is not prod ready ~ docu example; wknoll group with his customs o group desc. (displays readme DESC for group.) $updateos help group ~ group script calling another group? (nested groups)
 ```

-* updateos 1.8.3
+= updateos 1.8.3
 ----------------
 ```
-+ pass command line vars through to sub script.
++ pass command line vars through to sub script
 + added "help" for sub scripts. (searches for HELP in script.)
-+ only download if md5 sums are different.
++ only download if md5 sums are different
 + work if no network. (via the scripts stored in /usr/bin/.updateos)
-+ streamline/cleanup code a bit.
++ streamline/cleanup code a bit
 ```

-* updateos-1.17.2
+= updateos-1.17.2
 -----------------
 ```
-- Initial Release.
+- initial release
 ```

 = Script Contrib Info
 ---------------------
 ```
-- Exit 0 if success, non-0 is fail.
+- Exit 0 if success, non-0 is fail
-- if test for already done and is, exit 0 success.
+- if test for already done and is, exit 0 success
-- command line args 2-* are passed to sub script command line args.
+- command line args 2-* are passed to sub script command line args
-- #DESC in the script shows as the desc in $updateos help.
+- #DESC in the script shows as the desc in $updateos help
-- #HELP in the script shows those lines in $updateos script help.
+- #HELP in the script shows those lines in $updateos script help
-- Script must be able to run many times but only make changes once.
+- Script must be able to run many times but only make changes once
-- group scripts with no user interaction.
+- group scripts with no user interaction
-- #PRDno in script triggers a warning before exec.
+- #PRDno in script triggers a warning before exec
 ```

 = Repo Locations